clairedavid/ml_in_hep/about/instructor.md

 &nbsp;
 &nbsp;

-### Ongoing
+### Incoming

-This course is been taught at AIMS South Africa from January 30 until February 17, 2023.
+A mini-version of this course is likely to be held in March/April 2023.
+If you want to know more, [contact me](mailto:claired@aims.ac.za).

 ### Previous version

+AIMS South Africa, February 2023

 AIMS Senegal, January 2023